dremugit/FlySky-FSi6-more-switches/README.md

 <a name="arduinocode">
 <h2>Arduino code</h2>
 Finally, here's the code in question: <a href="ppm_send.ino">ppm_send.ino</a>.
 To reiterate, you program this into a 3.3V Pro Mini or clone (not a 5V.)
 The comments in the code should cover everything you see here, but the pictures may be helpful as well, especially as regarding switch and pot connections.
-I hope I've covered everything you need, but if not, feel free to let me know via dremu-at-yahoo-dot-com.
+I hope I've covered everything you need, but if not, feel free to let me know via dremu-at-yahoo-dot-com or put in an issues on git.

+I've recently gotten into the ESP8266/32 boards, so at some point I intend to do an ESP32 version of this.
+Their increased I/O capability, plus freater computing power, should allow greater flexibility and options.
+(As long as their greater power consumption isn't an issue for the TX, gotta look into that.)

 </body>
 </html>